What are DDoS attacks and how can they be prevented?

 Who is at risk for DDoS attacks?

 Ordinary people should not worry too much about this because DDoS attacks often target large companies.
-They could lose millions of dollars in damage caused by DDoS attacks.
-Of course, smaller businesses also face a lot of difficulties in the event of these attacks.
+These companies could lose millions of dollars in damage.
+Of course, smaller businesses also face many difficulties in the event of these attacks.
 In general, all online organizations should be fully ready to deal with DDoS attacks at any time.

 How to prevent DDoS

-You can not prevent the sending of unauthorized traffic to your website servers, but you can prepare yourself in advance to deal with it.
+You can not prevent sending unauthorized traffic to your website servers, but you can prepare yourself in advance to deal with it.
 To do this, you must do the following:

 1- Traffic monitoring

-You need to have a good understanding of how low, medium and high your website traffic is; In fact, you can set a limit to your traffic rate so that it does not exceed the allowable limit.
-So the server will receive the sent requests as far as it can process.
-In addition, regular traffic monitoring helps you to quickly identify website traffic issues.
+You need to have a good understanding of how low, medium, and high your website traffic is.
+In fact, you can set a limit to your traffic rate so that it does not exceed the allowable limit.
+The server will receive the sent requests as soon as it can process them.
+In addition, regular traffic monitoring helps you quickly identify website traffic issues.

-You also need to ready during certain seasons or during advertising campaigns when a lot of traffic is flowing to the website.
-Sometimes the legitimate traffic that flows from the social network’s viral links to the website can also cause problems similar to DDoS attacks.
-In other words, even if the traffic comes from a reliable source.
-It can cause server crashes that ultimately incur irreparable costs.
+You also need to be ready during certain seasons or advertising campaigns when a lot of traffic is flowing to the website.
+Sometimes, legitimate traffic that flows from the social network’s viral links to the website can also cause problems similar to DDoS attacks.
+In other words, even if the traffic comes from a reliable source, it can cause server crashes that ultimately incur irreparable costs.

 2- Increase bandwidth

 You need to determine the capacity of your website server based on the average and maximum traffic.
 Of course, you should always consider the bandwidth for the server more than you need.
-This will give you more time in the event of a DDoS attack before your website, server or application crashes completely.
+This will give you more time during a DDoS attack before your website, server, or application crashes completely.

 3- Use of content distribution network (CDN):

 The main purpose of DDoS attacks is to completely overload your web server.
-So one of the best ways to deal with it is to distribute website data across multiple servers around the world.
+So, one of the best ways to deal with this is to distribute website data across multiple servers worldwide.

 This is a content distribution network or CDN.
-The CDN’s job is to deliver your website data to users from the nearest server.
-In addition, the use of multiple servers makes it easy for the rest of them to continue to work in the event of an overload on one server.
+The CDN delivers your website data to users from the nearest server.
+Using multiple servers also makes it easy for the rest of them to continue to work in the event of an overload on one server.

-In addition, cloud services such as Cloudflare give you the ability to protect your website against DDoS attacks by activating an option.
-It usually has several basic to advanced levels.
-Therefore, you can select the desired option according to the volume of requests sent.
+In addition, cloud services such as Cloudflare allow you to protect your website against DDoS attacks by activating an option.
+The option usually has several basic to advanced levels, so you can select the desired option according to the volume of requests sent.

 Important points in case of DDoS attacks

-Today, DDoS attacks are very powerful and it is not possible to confront and eliminate them alone.
-So the best thing to do to protect yourself against these attacks is to follow security tips and prevent them.
-However, if your website crashes due to DDos attacks, you can restore it to normal by following these steps.
+Today, DDoS attacks are very powerful, and it is not possible to confront and eliminate them alone.
+So, the best way to protect yourself against these attacks is to follow security tips and prevent them.
+However, if your website crashes due to DDoS attacks, you can restore it to normal by following these steps.

 1- Performing defensive measures quickly:

-As mentioned earlier, if you are aware of the normal traffic to your website, you can easily detect DDoS attacks.
-In this case, you will see a huge amount of web traffic or server requests sent from suspicious sources.
+As mentioned earlier, if you know your website’s normal traffic, you can easily detect DDoS attacks.
+In this case, you will see many web traffic or server requests sent from suspicious sources.
 With the difference, you have enough time to deal with it before the server is completely down.

-Of course, keep in mind that at the first opportunity, you should specify the server traffic limit and clear the server log history to give it more space.
+Of course, remember that you should specify the server traffic limit and clear the server log history at the first opportunity to free up space.

 2- Contact hosting:

 Inform your hosting support promptly in the event of a DDoS attack.
 They can eliminate all incoming requests to the server by creating a Blackhole path until the attack stops.
-In fact, it is to their advantage that otherwise.
-If your host is for sharing, other customers’ hosting may also crash.
+It is to their advantage that otherwise.
+If your host is for sharing, other customers’ hosting may crash.

 Finally, they use a scrubber to separate legitimate traffic from the black hole and separate legitimate requests from malicious ones.